girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/K means Clustering Algorithm/README.md

 **What is clustering?**

-- Clustering is unsupervised machine learning model, it is used to cluster the homogenous groups based on similarity.
+- Clustering is an unsupervised machine learning model, it is used to cluster the homogenous groups based on similarity.

 - Distance is the measure that is used to measure the similarity.